| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 hazard point, beyond which broadly disruptive changes become much more

 likely.
-This would be at least 40 times the estimated average warming rate of the
+This would be at least 40 times the estimated average warming

-ice to contribute to sea level rise).
+land-based ice to contribute to sea level rise).

-range 2 to 4.5°C with a best estimate of about 3°C, and is very
+in the range 2 to 4.5°C with a best estimate of about 3°C, and is very

-unlikely to be less than 1.5°C. Values substantially higher than 4.5°C
+unlikely to be less than 1.5°C. Values substantially higher than

-as good for those values
+not as good for those values

 ."
 More here.